 - 7.1.
 SIAS has direct access to Senior Management, the Audit Committee, the Chief Executive and the Chair of the Audit Committee.
 The Section 151 Officer and the Audit Committee will jointly agree the level of internal audit resource to be deployed.
 The Head of Assurance will communicate and interact directly with Senior Management, the Audit Committee, and the nominated external audit representative in executive sessions and between meetings as appropriate.
 Outside formal Senior Management and Audit Committee meetings, the Head of Assurance will have unrestricted access to the Chief Executive and the Chair of the Audit Committee. - 7.2.
-For line management purposes, the Head of Assurance reports to the post of Deputy Chief Executive and Chief Financial Officer at Hertfordshire County Council (HCC).
-The Deputy Chief Executive of HCC approves all decisions regarding the performance evaluation, appointment, or removal of the Head of Assurance, in consultation with the SIAS Board.
+For line management purposes, the Head of Assurance reports to the post of Director of Resources at Hertfordshire County Council (HCC), who approves all decisions regarding the performance evaluation, appointment, or removal of the Head of Assurance, in consultation with the SIAS Board.
 Feedback is also sought from the Audit Committee chairs of the SIAS partners.